Bridget Bate Tichenor: New York and the United States

-Bate married Hugh Joseph Chisholm at the Chisholm family home, Strathgrass in Port Chester, New York on October 14, 1939.
+Bate married Hugh Joseph Chisholm at the Chisholm family home, Strathglass in Port Chester, New York on October 14, 1939.
 It was an arranged marriage, devised by her mother Vera through Cole Porter and his wife Linda's introduction, in order to remove Bate from Europe and the looming threat of the World War II.
 They had a son in Beverly Hills, California on December 21, 1940 named Jeremy Chisholm.
 H. Jeremy Chisholm was a noted businessman and equestrian in the US, United Kingdom and Europe, who was married to Jeanne Vallely-Lang Suydam and father to James Lang-Suydam Chisholm when he died in Boston in 1982.

 In 1943, Bate was a student at the Art Students League of New York and studying under Reginald Marsh along with her friends, the painters Paul Cadmus and George Tooker.
 Acquaintances have described Bate during this time as "striking", "glamorous", and a "long-stemmed beauty with large azure eyes and sumptuous black hair".
 She lived in an apartment at the Plaza Hotel and wore clothes by Manhattan couturier Hattie Carnegie.
 It was around this time that the author Anaïs Nin wrote about her infatuation with Bate in her personal diary.
 Bate was at a party in the Park Avenue apartment of photographer George Platt Lynes, a friend who used her as a subject in his photographs, when she met Lynes' assistant, Jonathan Tichenor, in 1943.
 They started an affair in 1944 when her husband was away and working overseas for the US government.
 She divorced Chisholm on December 11, 1944 and moved into an Upper East Side townhouse in Manhattan that she shared with art patron Peggy Guggenheim.
 She married Jonathan Tichenor in 1945, taking his last name to become known as Bridget Bate Tichenor, and they moved into an artist's studio at 105 MacDougal Street in Manhattan.